Birds In Chimney? Here’s How to remove Them Safely

 • A perch for the bird to sit on

 Place the cage over the chimney’s opening and secure it to set up the trap.
 Then, bait the trap with birdseed, mealworms, or berries.
-Once the bird is inside the cage, it cannot escape.
+Once the bird is inside the cage, it will be unable to escape.

 Here are tips that we don’t recommend for removing birds from your chimney:

-Because federal law protects native birds, it is illegal to remove birds’ nests from your chimney without a permit.
-Handling the nest might also mean an open window to catch diseases birds might carry.
+1. Removing Bird Nests: Because federal law protects native birds, it is illegal to remove birds’ nests from your chimney without a permit.
+Handling the nest might also mean an open window to catch diseases birds might be carrying.

-This is bad in multiple ways.
-It is inhumane, and smoke could cause a fire.
+2. Smoking Out Birds: This is bad in multiple ways.
+It is inhumane, and the attempt could cause a fire.

 How To Prevent Birds In Chimneys

-The best way to get rid of birds in your chimney is to prevent them from getting in.
+The best way to get rid of birds in your chimney is to prevent them from getting inside in the first place.
 To do this, you can:

 Having a chimney cap installed is the best way to keep birds out of your chimney.
 A chimney cap covers the opening of your vent and has a wire mesh that prevents birds from being able to get through.